sopier/djangobook-Updated-to-1.8/third-edition/chapter_05.rst

 repetitive.

 So what's Django's approach to these boring, repetitive tasks?
-It does it all for you -- in just a couple of lines of code, no less.
+It does it all for you.
 With Django, building an admin interface is a solved problem.

-This chapter is about Django's automatic admin interface.
-The feature works by reading metadata in your model to provide a powerful and production-ready interface that site administrators can start using immediately.
-Here, we discuss how to activate, use, and customize this feature.

-Note that we recommend reading this chapter even if you don't intend to use the Django admin site, because we introduce a few concepts that apply to all of Django, regardless of admin-site usage.
+In this chapter we will be exploring Django's automatic admin interface: checking out how it provides a convenient interface to our models, and some of the other useful things we can do with it.

 Using the Admin Site
 ====================